tahmeedchowdhury/ChatRoom/README.md

 This project was written for personal use and to gain experience using MERN stack and is not deployed.
-All testing for the website has been done using NPM commands and the localhost:3000 server.
-Currently, access to the
+All testing for the website has been done on the localhost:3000 server.